So I have a lot of cool tricks.

 And it’s with a heavy sigh that I’m revealing my not-so old secret, because I want to keep it for myself, but 1) that’s selfish, and 2) I know that if I knew someone who could center images, I would want to know how as well!!
 We’re all bloggers and we should all share our deepest darkest secrets with each other because it helps us all.
 Stalk each other.

-Basically, WordPress will center ONE image for you, if you click on the image and use the “center align” button.
-(I am 90% sure you all know what I’m talking about.)
-But it WON’T center multiple images in a row, so it looks like this when you use that “center align” button:
+Basically, if you click on the image and use the “align center” button, WordPress will center ONE image for you.
+(I am 90% sure you all know what button I’m talking about.)
+But it WON’T center multiple images in a row, so it looks like this when you use that “align center” button:

 (Yes, I am unapologetically using this gif again.)